Category: DIY

 3D Printed BMO on Arduino Day 2015

 To honor the spirit of making, I decided to play around with a GEMMA on Arduino Day.
-This little arduino powered micro-controller was developed by Adafruit Industries a cool NYC based company that sells electronic accessories, tools and equipment while teaching you how to use them in cool projects.
+This little Arduino powered micro-controller was developed by Adafruit Industries a cool NYC based company that sells electronic accessories, tools and equipment while teaching you how to use them in cool projects.

 Transmission Cooler + ATF Flush (Part 2)

-Last time, we were working on getting the tranny cooler installed, we were able to choose a place where to put it, next step would be to actually connect it in series with the ATX (Automatic Transmission) and exchange the ATF (Automatic Transmission Fluid) with the new one.
+(this post is part of a series, for part 1 go here. ) Last time, we were working on getting the tranny cooler installed, we were able to choose a place where to put it, next step would be to actually connect it in series with the ATX (Automatic Transmission) and exchange the ATF (Automatic Transmission Fluid) with…

 Transmission Cooler + ATF Flush (Part 1)

-Automatic transmissions are extremely vulnerable to heat.
+(this post is part of a series, for part 2 go here. ) Problem Automatic transmissions are extremely vulnerable to heat.
 The additional size and number of moving parts creates more heat, which requires additional fluid capacity, and cooling.
 The Mazda 6 ATX (Automatic Transmission) takes 8.77 qts or 8.3 liters.

 iPad Mini Repair